isabella232/lessonly.github.io/_styleguide/rails.md

 While we don’t follow it explicitly, the [community Rails Style Guide](https://github.com/bbatsov/rails-style-guide) (also edited by Bozhidar Batsov) is a solid reference when in doubt.

+### Data Migrations

+#### New Columns

+Ideally, new columns on an existing table should be added in separate migrations for each of the following steps:

+_PR #1_

+Migration #1: Create column; nullable without default value

+- Tag as `predeploy`

+Migration #2: Backfill data, with integration test(s)

+- Tag as `postdeploy`
+- Synchronous (ex: via a Rake task) only if the table is empty in Production or contains very few rows with an expectation of infrequent reads and writes
+- Asynchronous (via Sidekiq) in all other scenarios

+_PR #2, to stage only after PR #1 has **released** to all Production environments_

+- (Optional) Set column as non-nullable if appropriate, with model validations to ensure presence of a value.

 ### Dealing with SQL

 #### Never use string interpolation with raw SQL